monikastrah/431-2020/classes/class13/README.md

 3. The next [Prevention Research Center for Healthy Neighborhoods seminar](http://www.prchn.org/seminar) on 2020-10-14 will feature Rita Horwitz, President and CEO of Better Health Partnership, where I work as Chief Data Scientist.
 Rita will be presenting on [The Better Health Pathways Community Hub](https://cwru.zoom.us/webinar/register/WN_GtO_UX54QESF73sEfjEpgA) and follow that link to register if you are interested.
 4. [Scientific Reasoning for Practical Data Science](https://www.youtube.com/watch?v=R6mq5Esjzfw) by Andrew Gelman is now available on YouTube, as part of the Philosophy of Data Science series.
 5. A reminder that optional materials related to COVID-19 are archived at https://github.com/THOMASELOVE/covid19.
 If you see anything you think I should post there, let me know.
+6. We have cancelled the TA office hours formerly held from 10:30 AM to Noon on Thursday mornings, effective this week.

 ## What Should I Be Working On?